All People of Conscience…

 Write op-ed columns and letters to your local and national newspapers with an informed perspective.
 Also write to your governments and local and international human rights groups.
 Hold poster and letter writing sessions in your communities.

 Demand that the Pakistani state ensure the protection of all of its citizens.
-It should immediately end the blockade of the Peshawar-Parachinar route.
-The government should set up an independent commission to investigate the complicity of state officials and intelligence agencies.
+The state should immediately end the blockade of the Peshawar-Parachinar route.
+The government should set up an independent commission to investigate the complicity of security officials and intelligence agencies.
 They should also estimate the level of damage and compensate the victims duly.

 As you help these victims with basic humanitarian aid (food, medicine, shelter), also empower them for the longer term by establishing and supporting sustainable development projects, relating to education, health, media/communications, micro-financing, and community building.